 Overnight parking/camping in RVs and trailers is prohibited throughout Point Reyes National Seashore.

-To get from the parking lot/shuttle stop to the lighthouse itself, one must walk—mostly uphill—0.45 mi (0.7 km) to the Lighthouse Visitor Center, and then descend 313 steps.
+To get from the parking lot to the lighthouse itself, one must walk—mostly uphill—0.45 mi (0.7 km) to the Lighthouse Visitor Center, and then descend 313 steps.
 Please take your time walking from the parking lot to the Visitor Center and climbing the stairs.
 When wind speeds exceed 40 mph, the stairs leading down to the lighthouse are closed for visitors' safety.
-If the stairs are closed, the brown sign visible on the left side of the photograph to the right (or above if viewed on a small screen) will indicate that the stairs are closed due to high winds.
+If the stairs are closed, a brown sign at the trailhead will indicate that the stairs are closed due to high winds.

 The ~400-foot (~120 m) long path from the accessible parking lot to the Lighthouse Visitor Center and the observation deck at the top of the stairs is wheelchair-accessible.
 The visitor center and observation deck are also accessible.
 Accessible restrooms are located at the east end of the green garages that are located approximately 100 yards (~90 meters) to the east of the Lighthouse Visitor Center.
 To get to them, follow the accessible path from the accessible parking lot toward the Lighthouse Visitor Center for about 290 feet (~90 meters) and make a very sharp left to follow the accessible path leading to the garage.

 Stay on designated trails